 - Its shorter fatty acid chain allows it to stimulate ketone production in just minutes, which often results in almost instant mental clarity and alertness.*

 - They bypass normal digestive processes and cross your intestinal membrane directly to your liver to be used as a clean-burning fuel for your entire body and brain.*

 - Because of their water-solubility, C8s cross your blood-brain barrier to provide your brain tissue with fuel, unlike other types of fat.*

 Recent research suggests exciting potential benefits with brain health and the use of C8 MCT oil.
 In one study, subjects scored higher on cognitive tests after taking C8 MCT oil.* In conditions where the brain cannot rely on glucose for fuel, MCT oil appears to be valuable.*

 The type of MCT matters when it comes to cognitive health.
 Pure C8 MCT offers the best potential for mental functioning, mood and brain health.*

-The Keto Connection: Why Nutritional Ketosis Is so Beneficial for Your Brain Function
+The Keto Connection: Why Nutritional Ketosis Is So Beneficial for Your Brain Function

 When your body burns fat as its primary fuel during the state of nutritional ketosis, ketones are created.

-Ketones are not only an efficient and superior fuel for your brain, they also generate fewer reactive oxygen species (ROS) and less free radical damage, a real bonus for your mitochondria.
+Ketones are not only an efficient and superior fuel for your brain, but they also generate fewer reactive oxygen species (ROS) and less free radical damage, a real bonus for your mitochondria.

 As we’ve just learned with C8 MCT oil, ketones provide almost instant alertness and mental acuity – exactly what you want when you take a nootropic or cognitive-boosting supplement.